NehalNetha/Mental-Health_Analysis/README.md

 </table>

-3. How many who have Depression and Anxiety and Panic Attacks taking treatment?
+3. How many who have Depression Anxiety and Panic Attacks taking treatment?
-   There are 50 people who are suffering from Depression and also 50 people who are suffering from anxiey, some of these cases are overlapping, where people are suffering from depression are also suffering from anxiety. and 14 people who are taking treatment
+   There are 50 people who are suffering from Depression and also 50 people who are suffering from anxiety, some of these cases overlap, where people who are suffering from depression are also suffering from anxiety. and 14 people who are taking treatment
-   We also see the which gender are getting more treatment when they are suffering from a mental health problem
+   We also see which gender is getting more treatment when they are suffering from a mental health problem

 ![treatment](https://github.com/NehalNetha/Mental-Health_Analysis/assets/84872197/fd02a4e5-2496-4bf4-81c1-79b1723456cb)